 - starter moss (see suggestions below or find it here)

 - Place moss in a bowl (I used one that I use for mixing soil) and then added some buttermilk.
 It doesn’t matter what kind of buttermilk you use.
-I think it’s the acidity and ability to adhere that makes a difference.
+I think it’s the acidity and ability to adhere that make a difference.
 Then I took an old potato masher and mashed it all up.

-- In a few weeks you’ll have moss growing all over the surfaces.
+- In a few weeks, you’ll have moss growing all over the surfaces.

 Whatever your reason for growing moss, you’ll never have to mow it!